kwojcik22/PAGER/README.md

 - If you see `ImportError: no module named 'smbus'`, you are using a non-MicroPython library.
 Use the correct files linked above.
 - Make sure only one program is using the COM port at a time.
 - If upload fails, reset the board and try again.

+## 8. Usage
+To use device click rst button.
+On every reset device will send a message to given ip, then wait for message sent to it.
+The message sent by device will contain its ip.
+The message receive will be verified whether it's 'ALERT', if true the buzzer beep will go on for few secs then the device will come back to waiting for message.